On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-In this section we analyze the relation between the stability of a pair $(G,H,\theta)$ and another geometric property which we call p-stability.
+In this section we analyze the relation between the stability of a pair $(G,H,\theta)$ and another geometric property which we call p-stability, along with two other, less central for us, stability properties.
+The main notion in this context is the following.

 \begin {definition} Let $(G,H,\theta)$ be a symmetric pair.
-We say that $(G,H,\theta)$ is \textbf{p-stable} if $H$ has a single open orbit in each parabolic quotient $G/P$. \end{definition} It is clearly sufficient to check p-stability on the minimal parabolic subgroups.
+We say that $(G,H,\theta)$ is \textbf{p-stable} if $H$ has a single open orbit in each parabolic quotient $G/P$. \end{definition} It is clearly sufficient to check p-stability on the minimal parabolic subgroups. \begin{remark} The total number of $H$-orbits in $G/P$ is finite, see e.g. \cite[Corollary 6.16]{HW93} \end{remark}

 This property is of interest for us since the decomposition of $G/P$ into $H$ orbits carries information on the relative representation theory of $H$ in $G$.
 We shall return to the problem of linking p-stability and stability after recalling some machinery from the theory of involutions of reductive groups.